CITY PULSE: Tomorrow we Inherit the Earth

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Sanat Initiative is hosting Zulfikar Ali Bhutto’s solo art exhibition titled ‘Tomorrow we Inherit the Earth: Notes from a Guerrilla War’ from September 24 to October 8.
+The Sanat Initiative is hosting Zulfikar Ali Bhutto’s solo art exhibition titled ‘Tomorrow we Inherit the Earth: Notes from a Guerrilla War’ until October 8.
 Call 0300-8208108 for more information.

 Infinite Reflections